How to Start Affiliate Marketing: A Beginner's Realistic Plan

 -

 What’s the average commission per sale?
-Look at the affiliate programs in your niche.
+Look at the actual affiliate programs in your niche.
 Amazon Associates pays 1% to 10% depending on category.
-SaaS products often pay 20% to 70%.
-A $50 product at 8% commission is $4 per sale.
-A $200 SaaS subscription at 30% recurring is $60 per month per customer.
+SaaS products often pay 20% to 30% recurring on monthly subscriptions.
+Digital products on ClickBank can hit 50% to 75%.
+A $25 pet toy at 4% commission is $1 per sale.
+A $100/month SaaS subscription at 25% recurring is $25 per month per customer.

 -

 What’s a realistic conversion rate for affiliate content?
-Across the industry, affiliate content converts between 0.5% and 3% of visitors into buyers.
-For beginners, assume 1%.
+Across the industry, affiliate content converts between 0.5% and 1% of visitors into buyers [7].
+For beginners, assume 0.5% to 1%.
 You can improve this later.
-Use 1% for now.
+Use 0.5% for now to be conservative.

 -